 | Entelo | Custom quote only | No | Custom |

-A quick calculation puts the gap in perspective.
-Five recruiters on Pin's Professional plan?
+A quick calculation puts the AI recruiting tools pricing gap in perspective.
+Five recruiters on Pin’s Professional plan?
 About $8,940/yr.
 That same team on LinkedIn Recruiter Corporate? $45,000-$65,000/yr - before adding any third-party sourcing tools.
 A Phenom or Beamery deployment?
-Six figures, plus 6-12 months of implementation time.
+Six figures, plus 6-12 months of implementation time before you see any reduction in time-to-hire.

 What Should Enterprise Teams Look for When Choosing?